Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## largeShulkerBox

 Doubles the size of your ShulkerBox.
-The current rule is not yet perfect.
-Please follow the steps below when using this rule:
+To use this rule, please follow the steps below:

 1 - To ensure that no shulker boxes are loaded.